SpartnerNL/Laravel-Excel/docs/export/extending.md

 });
 ```

-Above examples could be used as:
+Once the macro is created, it can be used inside the `registerEvents()` method as such:

 ```php
 namespace App\Exports;